 The blog should be easy to read and contain the right keywords to rank for specific search terms.
-For example, you could SEO this blog to rank for search terms like “does my mom need assisted living?”
-Then, over time, you would dedicate on and off-page SEO techniques so that when people search for a specific keyword such as “does my mom need assisted living,” your website shows up on the first page of the search results, like below.
+For example, you could SEO this blog to rank for specific search terms.
+A specific search term may look like, “does my mom need assisted living?”
+Then, over time, you would dedicate on and off-page SEO techniques.
+This is so that when people search for a specific keyword such as “does my mom need assisted living,” your website shows up on the first page of the search results, like below.

 In addition to managing a regularly scheduled blog, your website should also consist of landing pages that offer an in-depth description of different offers, amenities, and programs that your community has.
-Then, to wrap up each page of content, you should have a call to action that either encourages the visitor to call your facility or give you their e-mail address to be signed up for your e-mail newsletter.
+Then, to wrap up each page of content, you should have a call to action.
+The call to action should either encourage the visitor to call your facility or give you their e-mail address to be signed up for your e-mail newsletter.

 Of course, you can write great informative content but struggle to get it to rank well.
 This is where on and off-page SEO comes in.
 If nobody can find your website on Google, what’s the point?
-Here are a few on and off-page SEO strategies that your assisted living marketing strategy should focus on if you want to move up in the rankings.
+Here are a few on and off-page SEO strategies.
+Your assisted living marketing strategy should focus on these if you want to move up in the rankings.

-Clearly, there is a lot that goes into search engine marketing for assisted living facilities and that’s only the tip of the iceberg.
+Clearly, there is a lot that goes into search engine marketing for assisted living facilities.
+But that’s only the tip of the iceberg.
 If you really want to see your rankings grow and your revenue increase, you will want to leave SEO to the experts.

 Most people want to find their parents an assisted living home near them.
 They want to be able to visit regularly and check in with their loved ones.
 As a result, local search marketing is one of the most important online marketing strategies for assisted living homes.
 The first place you will want to start is with Google My Business (GMB).